tochalid/CarND-LaneLines-P1/writeup_template.md

 ![alt text][image12]
 ![alt text][image13]
 ![alt text][image14]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
-TODO

 ![alt text][image15]

+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ... linear extrapolation to the start and endpoints based on averaged x-coordinates.
+Left and right lane side is distinguished by the slope of the respective line.
+The region of interest determines the y-coordinates without calculation based on the image shape.
+The "horizon" (upper horizontal line of the region of interest is hardcoded to 60% height, leaving 40% in the region of interest.

+![alt text][image16]

 ### 2. Potential shortcomings in this pipeline